 Adults 18 years and older can make decisions about their own care, including refusing treatment.
 It’s possible that someday you could become so sick or injured that you can’t tell your providers whether you want a certain treatment or not.
 If you have written an Advance Directive, also called a Living Will, your providers can follow your instructions.
 If you don’t have an Advance Directive, your providers may ask your family what to do.
 If your family can’t or won’t decide, your providers will give you the standard medical treatment for your condition.
 Some providers may not follow Advance Directives.
 Ask your providers if they will follow yours.

 If you don’t want certain kinds of treatment like a breathing machine or feeding tube, you can write that down in an Advance Directive.
 It lets you decide your care before you need that kind of care - in case you are unable to direct it yourself, like if you are in a coma.
-If you are awake and alert your providers will always listen to what you want.
+If you are awake and alert your providers will listen to what you want.

 You can get an Advance Directive form at most hospitals and from many providers.
 You also can find one online at http://cms.oregon.gov/dcbs/shiba/docs/advance_directive_form.pdf.
 If you write an Advance Directive, be sure to talk to your providers and your family about it and give them copies.
 They can only follow your instructions if they have them.